Henrik Mouritsen's site for sale of my surplus philatelic material

 Karsten Jensen's survey of Danish covers sent to foreign destinations 1851-1906

 Since 1979, Karsten Jensen has compiled and constantly updated a survey of all stamp franked covers sent to foreign destinations and Danish possessions 1851-1905.
 This survey includes tens of thousands of covers and has been conducted over more than 40 years by systematically going through ALL major auction catalogues, the literature and collections and through the help of many major dealers and collectors including the author of this home page.
 The thoroughness of this survey is to my knowledge unsurpassed in any country.
 If you use this survey for the first time, it is important to read the introduction!
 1K = 1 recorded, 2K = 2 recorded, R5 = 2-3 recorded, R4 = 4-10 recorded, R3 = 11-25 recorded, R2 = 26-100 recorded, R1 = >100 recorded.
-The survey is made publicly available, free of charge, by Karsten Jensen, at my other philately-related homepage.
+The survey is made publicly available, free of charge, by Karsten Jensen, right here:

 A survey of Domestic Danish covers